olliemacintosh/JavaScriptbasics/README.md

-# My Game is Cool!

-Make sure you give it a good description here...
+# basic javascript

+this is were my code is
+iyftiydfyughbn